Is the US Headed for a Recession?

 Photo courtesy of Marco Verch Professional Photography.
 See more on Flickr

-13 Signs the US Economy is Losing Momentum
+15 Signs the US Economy is Losing Momentum

 1. retail sales falling

-2. consumer, producer, builder sentiment dropping
+2. consumer, producer, small business, and builder sentiment dropping

 3. buyer demand for homes down

-4. start up funding down
+6. start up funding down

-7. key commodity prices remain high
+8. key commodity prices remain high

-11. yield curve is inverting
+11. yield curve is dis-inverting — precedes a recession

-12. earnings beginning to recede
+12. coporate earnings beginning to recede

 Additional recession cues:

-• taxes rising and government spending stalls
+• taxes rising

 • high oil prices